pgoosen/ziggy/game_engine/README.md

 # Ziggy Game Engine :unicorn: :video_game:

 ## About the project:
 The Ziggy Game Engine is the game engine library developed for use during the 2020 Investec Programmable Banking Hackathon.
-The game engine conists of classes to enable developers to work with the avatar, goals, transactions and the Investec OpenAPI :credit_card:.
+The game engine consists of classes to enable developers to work with the avatar, goals, transactions and the Investec OpenAPI :credit_card:.

 ### Built with:
 Python3.8